Homogeneous spaces in tensor categories: Affine group schemes

 We refer to \cite[Sec.~7]{C2} for details on this section.

-A subgroup $\HH$ of $\GG$ is a subfunctor which corresponds to a quotient Hopf algebra of $\Bbbk[\GG]$.
+A subgroup $\HH\leq\GG$ is a representable subfunctor of $\GG$, and it corresponds to a quotient Hopf algebra of $\Bbbk[\GG]$.
 By \cite[Lem.~7.1.3]{C2}, subgroups of $\GG$ are in bijective correspondence with monomorphisms $\HH\to\GG$ of algebraic groups up to isomorphism.
 We say that $\HH$ is normal if $\HH(A)$ is normal in $\GG(A)$ for all commutative algebras $A$.
-If $\HH$ is normal in $\GG$, we may define the quotient $\GG/_{ gp}\HH$ to be the coequalizer of $\HH\rightrightarrows\GG$ in the category of affine group schemes.
-One can show that $\GG/_{ gp}\HH$ is represented by $\Bbbk[\GG]^{\HH}$.
+If $\HH$ is normal in $\GG$, we may define the quotient $\GG/_{ gp}\HH$ to be the co-equalizer of $\HH\rightrightarrows\GG$ in the category of affine group schemes, where one map is the natural inclusion and the other map is the trivial homomorphism.
+One can show that $\GG/_{ gp}\HH$ is represented by $\Bbbk[\GG]^{\HH}$, see \cite[7.2.3]{C2}.